2019 Modern Slavery and Human Trafficking Statement

 Policies and Internal Accountability

-The Code of Business Conduct and Ethics is available, along with communication channels for reporting violations or concerns in good-faith.
+The Code of Business Conduct and Ethics is available, along with communication channels for reporting violations or concerns in good-faith in the hyperlinks provided.

 LivaNova reserves the right to request immediate corrective action where noncompliance is identified, and has the right to terminate agreements with those suppliers who do not comply with our terms and conditions.